kocsismate/kocsismate.github.io/_posts/2017-07-23-18-year-old-ethical-hacker-got-arrested-in-hungary.md

 and they were willing to perform the action without any verification, even though you wrote them from a different email address from the one you had registered with
-- You could modify the price of the ticket by changing the value of the price field on the checkout page which shows that there was no server-side validation of the price (but I don't understand why do they even send it in a form?)
+- You could modify the price of the ticket by changing the value of the price field on the checkout page which shows that there was no server-side validation of the price
 ![A monthly Budapest-pass bought by 50 HUF instead of 9 500 HUF (roughly 30 EUR)][bkk-ticket]
 - You can fake the digital ticket so that you can easily pass the validation at the controllers because very few of them have QR code readers.